-In Year 6 you will study the fundamentals of media forms and the concepts which lie beneath the surface of media products vou consume on a daily basis.
+In Year 6 you will study the fundamentals of media forms and the concepts which lie beneath the surface of media products you consume on a daily basis.
 You will also explore the role of marketing and promotion in contemporary media texts.
-The course will be structured around the study of a set of pre-released media products that will feature in the exam.
-The second part of the course through takes vou the production process, from researching the codes and conventions of professional media products to producing your own using industry-level software. products By the end of the year, you will have experienced producing magazine а cover and two-page spread, advertisements and posters, short videos and websites.
+The course will be structured around the study of a set of prereleased media products that will feature in the exam.
+The second part of the course takes you through the production process, from researching the codes and conventions of professional media products to producing your own products using industry-level software.
+By the end of the year, you will have experienced producing a magazine cover and two-page spread, advertisements and posters, short videos and websites.

 In Year 7 you will study the different ways of explaining and understanding the media.
 This covers how media industries and audiences are changing because of the rise of new digital technologies.
-You'll pre-released explore some media products bv considering wider the contexts of the media that affect their creation and distribution.
+You'll explore some prereleased media products by considering the wider contexts of the media that affect their creation and distribution.
 You'll also carry out two individual projects based on a set of briefs released by the examination board that will give you the chance to apply your creative skills to creating a fully realized production.